Great Books of the Western World

 "Science and the Modern World" is a philosophical exploration of the impact of scientific advancement on contemporary society.
 The author examines the development of science and its historical influence, asserting that modern science has transformed our understanding of the world and ourselves.
 He explores the philosophical implications of scientific discoveries, discussing topics such as the nature of matter, time, space, and the relationship between mind and body.
 He also critiques materialistic and mechanistic views of the universe, advocating for a holistic and organic worldview.

-• Experience in Education by John Dewey
+• Experience and Education by John Dewey

 • An Introduction to Metaphysics by Henri Bergson